Multiform-Validator/docs/packages/typescript/README.md

 - **validateName**: Name validation.
 - **validateSurname**: Surname validation.
 - **validateTextarea**: Textarea validation.
+- **isValidImage**: Checks whether the image is valid by analyzing the bytes of the file.

 ### You can use it in React Native, Angular, any javascript framework or any javascript or typescript code.
 #### Example using Reactjs: